ThanhBinh101/M4POWERPUFF/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries or support, please contact [email@example.com](binh.nguyendangthanh@hcmut.edu.vn).
+For any inquiries or support, please contact [binh.nguyendangthanh@hcmut.edu.vn](binh.nguyendangthanh@hcmut.edu.vn).